shiburito/GodotRedisClient/addons/godot_redis_client/README.md

 # Godot Redis Client

+I found the need for a simple redis client when needing to persist state of backend software so I created this.
+This was largly built off of reading [Redis serialization protocol specification](https://redis.io/docs/latest/develop/reference/protocol-spec/)

 See the examples folder for full up-to-date implementation.
 You can run the example scene which will default to a local redis instance.

-I found the need for a simple redis client when needing to persist state of backend software so I created this.
-This was largly built off of reading [Redis serialization protocol specification](https://redis.io/docs/latest/develop/reference/protocol-spec/)
+Note that the pub/sub examples use credentials (found below) so you'll need to create the test user if you wish to run those examples without them erroring out.

+**NOTE** Be sure to use seperate connections for your regular redis calls (key gets, etc) and seperate for your pub / sub operations.
+The example in the examples folder shows this.
+I've built in error checking around this so if you mess up, it will show up in the error logs.

 ## Basic Usage
 * `var redis : RedisClient = RedisClient.new() as RedisClient` - Initialize the client, can pass in host, port and timeouts